-These are also practices that are embedded into many of the cultural traditions I grew up with in our Indian American household.
-They were some of the little (and equally profound) ways I was able to connect with my heritage, language, and identity as a child of immigrants from India.
+These are also treasured practices that are embedded into many of the cultural and Hindu spiritual traditions I grew up with in our Indian American household.
+They were some of the little (and equally profound) ways I was able to connect with my heritage, language, and identity as a child of immigrants from Kerala, India.

 My hope is that Finding OM and subsequent books will provide children in the South Asian diaspora an opportunity to see themselves in a story that shares mainstream mindfulness ideas in a very culturally relevant way.
-I also hope it will help children and adults in all communities explore the universal nature of South Asian yoga and mindfulness philosophies.
+I also hope it will help children and adults in all communities explore the universal nature of yoga and mindfulness philosophies.

 Our family is a mixed one.
-My husband’s family is Zimbabwean and African American.
+My husband’s family is Zimbabwean and Black American.
 He spent a majority of his childhood in Zimbabwe and moved to Chicago at age 13.
 Catholic traditions and a strong sense of faith have always been celebrated in his home, along with respect and honoring of other traditional beliefs.

 When we had children, mindfulness and yoga philosophy became the base from which we have been exploring all faiths together.